bioinformaticsdotca/10_Simple_Rules/rule_1.md

 ---
 # Learning Objectives

-* Difference between individual or organisation account
+* Understand the difference between individual or organisation account
-* Create site repo
+* Be able to create a site repo

-# Different Account Types
+# The Different Account Types

 ## Individual Accounts

-* All users have individual accounts.
+* **All** users have individual accounts.
 This is **your** identity on GitHub
+* Individual accounts have only one owner but can have many collaborators
 * Include unlimited *public* repos and unlimited collaborators
 * Can pay for private repos

 ## Organisation Accounts

-* Shared accounts with **owners, administrators, and members** with different levels of privileges and access
+* Shared accounts with (many) **owners, administrators, and members** with different levels of privileges and access
 * Include unlimited *public* repos and unlimited collaborators
-* Have the ability to assign teams
+* Have the ability to assign teams to repos so that only certain people have access to some repos
 * Can require all organisation members to use two-factor authentication
 * Can pay for private repos, apply for education discount, or request a not-for-profit account for free private repos